sparkyb/pype/readme.txt

 characters separated by commas ',', and place it into the same path that PyPE is.

+Please note that the spell checker is very simple.
+After discovering "words", which are contiguous sequences of letters, suggestions are created by removing single letters, inserting single letters, and swapping pairs of letters internally.
+It then checks these suggestions against the user-supplied dictionaries, and any that match become suggestions.

 How does "One PyPE" work?